 Rule: To change the system, you must find the leverage point (the Flow).
 Turn the faucet.

-Amplifies change.
-"The more you have, the more you get."
+Amplifies change in either direction.
+“The more you have, the more you get”—but also “the less you have, the less you get.”

 “The time lag between an action and its resulting effect.”

 When structure and dynamics combine, something new appears that cannot be found in the parts.
+Emergence is the defining phenomenon of complex systems.

 “The principle that the same final state can be reached from different initial conditions.”